fizwidget/fizwidget.github.io/source/_posts/2014-07-05-ruby-equals-equals-awesome.markdown

 "world hello".split.reverse.join(' ') # => "hello world"
 ```

-With the equivalent Python code, we have to read some parts left-to-right and other parts inside-out (yuk!):
+Looking at the equivalent Python code, we have to read some parts left-to-right and other parts inside-out (yuk!):

 ``` python
 ' '.join(reversed("world hello".split())) # => "hello world"